MeirKriheli/dotvim/README.rst

 * json.vim_ - A syntax highlighting file for JSON
 * TaskList_ - Eclipse like task list
 * MatchIt_ - Extended % matching for HTML, LaTeX, and many other languages
-* vim-powerline_ - The ultimate vim statusline utility
+* vim-airline_ - Light weight statusline utility
 * tabular_ - text filtering and alignment
 * vim-plugin-viewdoc_ - Flexible viewer for any documentation